-Whether you're an omnivore, pescatarian, or vegetarian eater, vegan recipes, too, are always handy to have in your cooking arsenal.
-Not only are vegan dishes great ways to add meatless variation to your current diet, but they can also be lifesavers at a dinner party when you find out that some of your guests don't eat meat.
+Whether you're an omnivore, pescatarian, or vegetarian, vegan recipes are always handy to have in your cooking arsenal.
+Not only are vegan dishes great ways to add meatless variation to your current diet, but they can also be lifesavers at a dinner party when you find out that some of your guests don't eat meat or dairy.

-From a simple Instant Pot hummus to savory broccoli tots, and a creamy chai butternut squash soup, these eight easy-to-make apps prove that vegan cuisine is varied, enticing, and much simpler to prepare than you may think.
+From a simple Instant Pot hummus and savory zucchini fritters to crispy broccoli tots and a creamy chai butternut squash soup, these 13 easy-to-make appetizers prove that vegan cuisine is varied, enticing, and much simpler to prepare than you may think.

-Rodriguez blends the garlicky mixture in a food processor with high-quality olive oil and tahini (and just a smidgen of tahini at that), garnishes it with more olive oil and pine nuts, and uses sea-salted baked carrot chips to scoop it all up.
+Pro Tip: The Butter Half blogger and holistic nutritionist Abbey Rodriguez blends the garlicky mixture in a food processor with high-quality olive oil and just a smidgen of tahini, garnishes it with more olive oil and pine nuts, and uses sea-salted baked carrot chips to scoop it all up.

 Chai Butternut Squash Soup

-Luscious Eggplant Dip With Toasted Walnuts, Tahini, Lemon & Yogurt
+Eggplant Dip With Toasted Walnuts, Tahini, Lemon, and Yogurt

-Chef and cookbook author, Laura Wright, of The First Mess, sets her vegan eggplant dip out as guests arrive—and it's always gone come dinnertime.
-According to Wright, "the natural starting point of the dish [is] a traditional baba ganoush, with all of those typical flavor notes intact, plus some interesting extras."
+The Hero Ingredient: According to chef and cookbook author Laura Wright of The First Mess, "the natural starting point of the dish [is] a traditional baba ganoush, with all of those typical flavor notes intact, plus some interesting extras."

 Wright trades dairy-based for plant-based yogurt, such as Anita’s, to keep it vegan.